The Khinchin-Kahane and Levy inequalities for abelian metric groups, and transfer from normed (abelian semi)groups to Banach spaces: The transfer principle for normed (abelian semi)groups and its applications

-Notice also that given Corollary~\ref{Cstrict}, it is natural to ask in the non-abelian situation if every (cancellative) metric semigroup embeds into a metric group.
+Second, given Corollary~\ref{Cstrict}, it is natural to ask in the non-abelian situation if every (cancellative) metric semigroup embeds into a metric group.
 This question is harder to tackle; see \cite[Chapter 1]{CP} for a sufficient condition involving right reversibility.